 Volcano expert helps create Fuego crisis map

-A leading volcanologist from the University's School of GeoSciences is working with authorities in Guatemala to produce a crisis hazard map in the wake of the Fuego volcano eruption.
+A leading volcanologist at the University is working with authorities in Guatemala to produce a crisis hazard map in the wake of the Fuego volcano eruption.

 The map will inform decisions on evacuation in the region, where dozens of people have died and many more are in danger.